THE TRADITIONAL COFFEE SHOP’S

 SIMPLE BUT EFFECTIVE

-Each coffee shop usually consisted of a single large roomed building filled with a few hand-made wooden tables and reed or rush-woven chairs.
-There would usually be a large glass-fronted cupboard that would store cups and glasses.
+Each coffee shop usually consisted of a single large roomed building.
+These were often filled with a few hand-made wooden tables and reed or rush-woven chairs.
+There would usually be a large glass-fronted cupboard, which would store cups, glasses and cutlery.
 Before the advent of electric refrigeration, flat-lid units often containing large ice blocks, would be used to chill drinks and some foods.
-Most of these establishments also had a raised fireplace with a receptacle for charcoal.
+Nearly all of these establishments had a raised fireplace with a receptacle for charcoal.
 This was usually kept smouldering to constantly heat hot sand for coffee brewing.

 A SELECTION OF OFFERINGS